annwyl21/time_waterfall/README.md

 What I learned:

-- This is an interesting piece of coding that reinforces that range produces an iterable and makes use of the print arguments.
+- This is a tiny piece of code reinforcing that range produces an iterable and makes use of the print arguments.